 At RISE Travel Institute, we see Sustainable Travel as the following:

-To travel to a place and act and behave in a way that leaves no negative social, ecological, cultural, and economic impacts.
-Sustainable travel means respecting the local people, community, environment and wildlife in the area and using the power and privilege of travel for the betterment of your self-growth while also contributing to local economies and healthy destinations.
+Sustainable travel doesn't only mean traveling to a place and acting and behaving in a way that leaves no negative social, ecological, cultural, and economic impacts; it also means respecting the local people, community, environment and wildlife in the area and using the power and privilege of travel for the betterment of our self-growth while also contributing to local economies and healthy destinations.

 "Sustainable tourism should also maintain a high level of tourist satisfaction and ensure a meaningful experience to the tourists, raising their awareness about sustainability issues and promoting sustainable tourism practices amongst them" (UNWTO, 2020)

 Tourism is not just a sector, but a dynamic environment in which many systems connect and interact.
 Regenerative tourism recognises its communities and places are living and complex systems; constantly interacting, evolving, self-organising, efficient, learning, and distinct.
 Regenerative tourism is a vital ontology and practical model to create abundance, balance, and conditions to support other life, resilience, and contribute to a greater system of well-being.